 When a new Park Avenue is delivered, the dealer removes the plugs from the keys, and gives them to the first owner.
-However, the ignition key may not have a plug.
+However, if the ignition key does not have a plug, there may be a bar-coded key tag instead.